SinOverCos/Kivy-Python---Game-of-Life/README.md

 Installation instructions:
 ==========================

-The packaged version on OS X is 1.1GB and isn't really practical to put on GitHub, since part of its bulk include python interpreters and such so that the app can work out of the box.
+The packaged version on OS X is 1.1GB and isn't really practical to put on GitHub, since part of its bulk include a python interpreter and such so that the app can work out of the box.

 The safest route would be to follow instructions [here](http://kivy.org/docs/installation/installation.html).